VidyashreeVPuranik/glugpesce.github.io/_posts/2020-05-09-getting-started-with-pelian.md

 - #### CI/CD Configuration<hr>
    So go to CI/CD - > pipeline -> jobs<br>
    If the status of your job is `passed` then your Pelican based Blog Site you will find it at `blog-username.gitlab.io`<br><br>
-   So your dream come true your very own Blog site LIVE !!!
+   So your dream come true your very own Blog site LIVE !!! - Check out it here - blog-zphoenix.gitlab.io
 <br>

 ### 8. Futuristic